Techvocast

 Then make a selection of the data usage.
 Choose how you want to share your files, either by sharing with data or without data.
 After making the choice you tap on update.

-How to use the Nearby Share
+How to use Google Nearby Share

 First of all, your device’s Bluetooth, Location, and Wi-Fi must be turned on.
 And you will need to find a receiving device with Bluetooth, Location and Wi-Fi turned on, and also has “Nearby Share” enabled, with the screen on, and the device unlocked.